markuman/hausschrat/README.md

 # hausschrat

-The most easiest SSH CA which runs everywhere.
+The most easiest SSH CA I can think of.

 # design